domi1504/sat-project/README.md

   - Not a 2-SAT instance
   - Not a Horn-Instance or Renamable-Horn instance
   - TODO: Blocked clause elimination? (see https://users.aalto.fi/%7Etjunttil/2020-DP-AUT/notes-sat/preprocessing.html)
-- Detect & solve polynomially solvable SAT-instances (as e.g. horn-clauses), (of course in poly-time)

 ## Phase 2